 Installing a smart light bulb into a normal lamp is a common way to experience smart lighting, but smart lamps can provide various benefits by combining the bulb and lamp element into a single device.

-"One advantage of smart lamps over smart bulbs is that you don't have to worry about someone disabling the light using a light switch or the lamp's power toggle switch," notes Buchanan.
+"One advantage of smart lamps over smart bulbs is that you don't have to worry about someone disabling the light using a light switch or the lamp's power toggle switch," Buchanan notes.
 "When this happens, you can't control your smart bulb with a voice assistant or an app until you turn the lamp or light switch back on.
 Smart lamps are always connected and controllable remotely.
 Another advantage is that many smart lamps can be powered via USB, increasing your options for placement and making them portable."

 Can smart bulbs work in any lamp?